This page contains affiliate links. Please read our disclosure for more info.

 - Yoga Paws Skin Thin – Little yoga mats for your hands and feet.
 A much smaller, lighter alternative to a yoga mat.
-I now practice every day wherever we are with Yoga with Adriene videos (free on Youtube or I signed up for the membership site for offline downloads and extra content).
+I practice every day wherever we are with Yoga with Adriene videos (free on Youtube or I signed up for the membership site for offline downloads and extra content).
 Read my Yoga Paws review.

 - Vapur Element 1L water bottle x 2 – They are light and fold flat or can be rolled up when not in use to save space.

 - Eye mask (Erin) – I use a cheap light one, like the kind they give out on planes.